uniibu/remix-ide/docs/remix_tutorials_learneth.md

     Deploy with Libraries
     Opcodes in the Debugger

-### Learneth & Tutorial Repos
+### LearnEth & Tutorial Repos

-The code for the Learneth plugin is located here: https://github.com/bunsenstraat/remix-learneth-plugin/blob/master/docs/index.rst
+The code for the LearnEth plugin is located here: https://github.com/bunsenstraat/remix-learneth-plugin/blob/master/docs/index.rst

 Documentation for creating your own tutorials is located here: https://remix-learneth-plugin.readthedocs.io/en/latest/index.html

-Remix maintains and curates this repo of Learneth tutorials: https://github.com/ethereum/remix-workshops
+Remix maintains and curates this repo of LearnEth tutorials: https://github.com/ethereum/remix-workshops